tin-nguyen-31k17/ONVIF-Implementation-Project-for-Jetson-Nano/Readme.md

 4. Run the client application: `./ONVIF-FPT`

 # Run
-- ./OnvifPVR configFile.txt
+- ./ONVIF-FPT configFile.txt
-- ./OnvifPVR IP 192.168.1.1
+- ./ONVIF-FPT IP 192.168.1.1
   - Look for the IP of ONVIF cameras on local network.
-- ./OnvifPVR rtsp://@192.168.15.2:554/onvif1 udp
+- ./ONVIF-FPT rtsp://@192.168.15.2:554/onvif1 udp
-  - Runs OnvifPVR for just one camera, udp if the the stream is udp.
+  - Runs ONVIF-FPT for just one camera, udp if the the stream is udp.

 The client application will automatically discover any ONVIF-compliant cameras on the network and display their details, including their IP addresses, MAC addresses, and ONVIF profiles.
 You can then choose to connect to a camera and receive video data from it.

 ## Configuration

-The client application can be configured using the `config.ini` file, which is located in the project directory.
+The client application can be configured using the `config.txt` file, which is located in the project directory.
 This file contains the following options:

 - `log_level`: the log level to use for the application (options are `DEBUG`, `INFO`, `WARN`, `ERROR`, and `FATAL`)
 - `discovery_timeout`: the timeout (in seconds) for ONVIF discovery requests